-The only way to achieve real growth is to create offerings so innovative that they contain “must haves” that define new subcategories, because market inertia makes alternatives ineffective.
+The only way to achieve real growth is to create offerings so innovative that they contain “must-haves” that define new subcategories because market inertia makes alternatives ineffective.
 What is needed is substantial or transformative innovation that disrupts the marketplace.
 The remarkable fact is that such innovation rarely occurs in the organizations that have strong profitable positions in established categories, and thus have the resources to deliver change.
 Why?
 It is the curse of success that can take several forms:

 First on the list is the insidious and common “stick-to-your-knitting” curse.
-Firms have been successful focusing on their core businesses: investing vigorously in incremental innovation to reduce costs and improve the offering, pursuing “my brand is better than your brand marketing” to engender more customers and higher loyalty, and building assets and capabilities that support the business.
-This commitment strategy however, leads to:
+Firms have been successful in focusing on their core businesses: investing vigorously in incremental innovation to reduce costs and improve the offering, pursuing “my brand is better than your brand marketing” to engender more customers and higher loyalty, and building assets and capabilities that support the business.
+This commitment strategy, however, leads to:

 - A failure to see opportunities even when they are obvious